andrewhopper/itmcp/README.md

 - Consider implementing command restrictions if needed.
 - Monitor system access and activity.
 - Keep backups of important data.
+- Review audit logs regularly to detect suspicious activity.
+- Use session management features to limit exposure.

 **Disclaimer**: The developers are not responsible for any damages or losses resulting from the use of this software.
 Use it at your own risk.

+## Project Conventions

+This project follows these conventions:

+- File and directory names use lowercase with hyphens
+- Project structure follows the standard layout with `/src`, `/docs`, `/tests`, `/config`
+- Code follows language-specific style guides with consistent indentation
+- Documentation includes file IDs for traceability
+- Security features are implemented at enterprise level

+## Target Users

+itmcp is designed for:

+- System administrators and IT professionals using CLI tools for troubleshooting
+- Information security professionals
+- IT security teams
+- Hackers and penetration testers

 ## Troubleshooting